cursorless-dev/cursorless/docs/user/README.md

 ##### Sub-token modifiers

-###### `"word"`
+###### `"sub"`

-If you need to refer to the individual words within a `camelCase`/`snake_case` token, you can use the `"word"` modifier.
+If you need to refer to the individual words within a `camelCase`/`snake_case` token, you can use the `"sub"` modifier.
 For example,

-- `"second word air"`
+- `"second sub air"`
-- `"second past fourth word air"`
+- `"second past fourth sub air"`
-- `"last word air"`
+- `"last sub air"`

 For example, the following command:

-    "take second past fourth word blue air"
+    "take second past fourth sub blue air"

-Selects the second, third and fourth word in the token containing letter 'a' with a blue hat.
+Selects the second, third and fourth sub in the token containing letter 'a' with a blue hat.

 ###### `"char"`